JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/group_by.md

 ::: warning

 The following rebuild should not be necessary in the future, plus is unpractical to use for large data sets.
-Support for out of memory data is not available yet.
+Out of memory groupby currently is work in progress.
 Related to https://github.com/rafaqz/DimensionalData.jl/issues/642

 :::